NULabNortheastern/digitalassignmentshowcase/intro_excel/coop-fall2020-doherty/README.md

 <br>

 ## Summary of Module
-This module is an introduction to using Excel; including basic terminology, navigating the software, and basic functions.
+This module is an introduction to using Excel and teaches basic terminology, how to navigate the program, and how to use basic functions.

 ## Learning Goals
-- Understand the basic terminology of Excel.
+- Understand the basic terminology and anatomy of Excel
-- Learn how to navigate in Excel software.
+- Learn how to use basic Excel functions
-- Understand what an Excel function is and how to use them.

 ## Learning Objectives
 Students will learn how to use several different functions on a sample data structure